 Local domestic violence shelters, homeless shelters, and Project Linus provide items for those in crisis situations.
 Donating quilts to these groups brings beauty and love in the form of a quilt that hugs the body.
 Humans aren’t the only ones who enjoy quilts.
 Check with local animal shelters and veterinary clinics to see if donation quilts would be accepted in your region.

 Other places where comfort quilts are used are with local fire and police departments.
-In the cases of trauma and shock, and quilt is useful to calm those who have had traumatic experiences.
+In the cases of trauma and shock, a quilt is useful to calm those who have had traumatic experiences.

 The last group is the Quilts of Valor organization.
 Here, the quilts are given a bit differently.
-Awarding a quilt to a veteran or active service member, in recognition of their service and sacrifice for our freedoms.
+Quilts are awarded to veterans or active service members in recognition of their service and sacrifice for our freedoms.
 To find out more about the Quilt of Valor program, please visit the official website for information on size requirements, label information to be included, how to register the quilt and the award ceremony procedure.
 For many veterans, this is an honor they will never forget.